 Every invoice issued will include a unique invoice number or purchase order number to help maintain tax and accounting records.
 Ideally, if you’re consistently using the same providers, they’ll implement a sequential numbering system to help everyone stay organized, i.e., increase the number by one every time they issue a new invoice.

 This may seem like an obvious line item, but likely there will be multiple dates on a vendor invoice.
 In this case, the date refers to the official transaction date and is typically the same date a vendor bills a customer.
-Vendor invoices also will include a payment due date, which is generally 30 days from the initial invoice date, but can change depending on the transaction.
+Vendor invoices also will include a payment due date, which is generally 30 days from the creation of the invoice, but can change depending on the transaction.

 When you’re processing vendor invoices, it’s important to know who, what and where you need to send payment.
 Both parties will need to be able to contact one another to make sure there aren’t any issues.
 Generally, both the buyer and seller information will be listed and include: